Far Far West Beginner Guide: Surviving The Frontier

 Secrets Versus Standard Quests

-If you are going to farm the Medallion secret or the hidden Bells, you need to understand how the game tracks progress.
+If you are going to farm the Medallion secret or hunt down the hidden Bells, you need to understand exactly how the game tracks your progress.

 Standard side quests will track across multiple missions.
 If an NPC asks you to find ten graves, you can find five, extract, and find the other five on your next drop.

-Secret objectives do not work this way.
+Secret objectives do not work this way at all.
 Items like the medallions and bells must be fully collected and deposited within a single instance.
 If you grab two out of three medallions and extract, your progress resets to zero.
 You have to commit to finishing the secret before you call the dropship.

 Knowing When To Leave

-This is fantastic if you are running a fully upgraded build and just want to grind raw weapon experience until your fingers bleed.
+When you defeat the primary boss of a map, the game does not just end.
+Instead, it triggers an infinite, escalating wave of enemies.
+This mechanic is fantastic if you are running a fully upgraded build and just want to grind raw weapon experience until your fingers bleed.
 It is an absolute nightmare if you still have three side quests to turn in and low health.
-Before you pull the trigger on the boss, make sure your map is clear, your secrets are secured, and your pockets are full.
-Once that boss drops, you are on a very strict survival timer to reach the extraction zone.

 Previous